Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 Likewise, set @c "fit-row-to-content" to @c false for taller tables that are meant to consume most of a page's height.

 The remaining properties are executed in the following order:
-- @c "rows-add": commands a series of rows to be added, which is an array of row properties containing the following:
+- @c "row-add": commands a series of rows to be added, which is an array of row properties containing the following:
   - @c "position": where to insert the row.\n
        Refer to the [position](#position-properties) properties that are available.
   - @c "constants": an array of strings to fill the row with (left-to-right).
   - @c "background": the background color of the row.
-- @c "rows-group": a numeric array representing which rows to apply label grouping to.\n Across each provided row, this will combine consecutive cells with the same label into one cell.
+- @c "row-group": a numeric array representing which rows to apply label grouping to.\n Across each provided row, this will combine consecutive cells with the same label into one cell.
-- @c "rows-color": an array of row and color pairs, which contain the following properties:
+- @c "row-color": an array of row and color pairs, which contain the following properties:
   - @c "position": which row to apply a background color.\n Refer to the [position](#position-properties) properties that are available.
   - @c "background": the background color of the row.
   - @c "stops": an array of which columns to skip over when changing the row's color.\n This is an array of @c "position" items.
-- @c "rows-content-align": an array of commands to align the content inside of the cells across a row.
+- @c "row-content-align": an array of commands to align the content inside of the cells across a row.
   - @c "position": which row to change the content alignment in.\n Refer to the [position](#position-properties) properties that are available.
   - @c "horizontal-page-alignment": how to horizontally align the cells' content.\n